3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 <details>
 <summary>What does the concept of scope refer to in JS?</summary>

-In short, it is the notion of which variables are available where.
+In short, it is the notion of which variables are available and where.

 </details>